andreamy/CosmoBias/CosmoCov_extras/readme.md

 - The Makefile in Cosmolike/covs/ needs to be replaced by the one in here in order to call CLASS from CosmoCov.

+- The file Cosmolike/covs/init.c needs to be replaced by the one here in order to compute the angular binning as in KiDS-1000, i.e. logarithmic spaced bins and centered angles instead of using lower bound thetas for each bin.
+It also adds the code snippet necessary to pass the variable SIMULATION from the ini_file.

 **Minor modifications:**

 -May need to remove the function **int recompute_cosmo3D_CLASS(cosmopara C)** in the file CosmoCov/cosmolike_core/theory/recompute.c (in order to avoid errors when running CosmoCov with CLASS).